gabeklein/expressive-mvc/README.md

 };
 ```

+> Notice this example will `export` FooBar.
+>
-> Notice this example does `export` FooBar.
-You need not keep a Model and it's respective consumers in the same file, let alone module!
+> You need not keep a Model and it's respective consumers in the same file, let alone module.
 Want to publish a reusable controller?
-This can make for a very "consumer-friendly" solution.
+This can make for a very "consumer-friendly" solution. ☝️😑

 <!-- <sup><a href="https://codesandbox.io/s/example-multiple-accessors-79j0m">View in CodeSandbox</a></sup>  -->

 <br/>

-## Providing an instance
+<h2 id="concept-provider">Providing an instance</h2>

-Unlike a normal `Context.Provider`, `Provider` it is fully managed.
-Simply place what you want made available in it's `of` prop.
-For any children, your state is now available, via it's class.
+Here we'll pass a needed controller through the `of` prop.
+For any children, this state is now available, accessible through it's respective class.

+> Unlike a normal `Context.Provider`, `Provider` is universal and good for any (or many) different states.

 ```jsx
 import { Provider } from "@expressive/mvc";